grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 * [AMATI](https://github.com/glocq/Amati) is a VST plugin for live-coding effects in the Faust programming language.

 * [cyfaust](https://github.com/shakfu/cyfaust) is a cython wrapper of the Faust interpreter and the RtAudio cross-platform audio driver, derived from the [faustlab](https://github.com/shakfu/faustlab) project.
 The objective is to end up with a minimal, modular, self-contained, cross-platform python3 extension.

+* [nih-faust-jit](https://github.com/YPares/nih-faust-jit) ia a plugin written in Rust to load Faust dsp files and JIT-compile them with LLVM.
+A simple GUI is provided to select which script to load and where to look for the Faust libraries that this script may import.
+The selected DSP script is saved as part of the plugin state and therefore is saved with your DAW project.